-How can I connect my transmitter?To connect your transmitter for operation with REFLEX XTR² you will require a standard gamecontroller compatible USB simulator interface.
+How can I connect my transmitter?To connect your transmitter for operation with REFLEX XTR² you might require a standard gamecontroller compatible USB simulator interface.
 These are available in a variety of designs from various suppliers.
 Here you can find some of the available products:

 A highly versatile and widely used interface is the RX2SIM Wireless Multi-Sim Adapter from RCWARE (RCWT300195).
 It allows you to control wirelessly when connecting a receiver compatible with your transmitter.
 Or if your transmitter is equipped with a trainer socket, you can connect it also directly by cable.